huttadam/API-Webserver-Travel-Plan/README.md

 #### PostgreSQL
 PostgreSQL is a relational database management system that is scalable, flexible and efficient.
-We will use its features to create relationships between our entitites. , facilitate data transactions and maintain data integrity throughout the project.
+We will use its features to create relationships between our entitites , facilitate data transactions and maintain data integrity throughout the project.
 As mentioned in R3 , Postgresql contains many features which have been utilised and due to its performance and scalability capabilities, my completed API project has room for growth.

 #### Marshmallow
 Marshmallow is a tool from both the Flask library and also the used from SQLAlchemy.
 It allows developers to validate complex data types into formats to use as required.
-In our case marshmallow is serializing data from our database along with SQLalchemy serialized and strucrtured in Python language through a marshmallow feature called a schema.
+In our case marshmallow is serializing data from our database along with SQLalchemy serialized and structured in Python language through a marshmallow feature called a schema.
 From this schema , we can receive the data as JSON and output when requested for API endpoints.

 #### Psycopg2
 In API's there needs to be a connection point from the Postgresql database.
 This function is performed by an adapter.
-Pyscopg2 is a popular Postgresql adapter for python that establishes the connection to the Postgresql database and facilitates data tranasactions performed by the ORM SQlAlchemy and Python.
+Pyscopg2 is a popular Postgresql adapter for python that establishes the connection to the Postgresql database and facilitates data transactions performed by the ORM-SQlAlchemy and Python.

 #### Bcrypt